scratches/spring-cache-bench/README.md

 integration-test -DbenchmarksEnabled=true`.
 The project is set up to run the EhCache, proxy version out of the box.

-To run with AspectJ put this on the command line in the JVM launcher:
+To run with AspectJ comment out the attribute in the `@EnableCaching` annotation and put this on the command line in the JVM launcher:
 `-javaagent:${system_property:user.home}/.m2/repository/org/aspectj/aspectjweaver/1.9.2/aspectjweaver-1.9.2.jar`.

 To run with the "simple" cache use `spring.cache.type=simple`